Eurozone: Criticism

 In 1997, Arnulf Baring expressed concern that the European Monetary Union would make Germans the most hated people in Europe.
 Baring suspected the possibility that the people in Mediterranean countries would regard Germans and the currency bloc as economic policemen.

 In 2001, James Tobin thought that the euro project would not succeed without making drastic changes to European institutions, pointing out the difference between the US and the eurozone.
 Concerning monetary policies, the system of Federal Reserve banks in the US aims at both growth and reducing unemployment, while the ECB tends to give its first priority to price stability under the Bundesbank's supervision.
 As the price level of the currency bloc is kept low, the unemployment level of the region has become higher than that of the US since 1982.
 Concerning fiscal policies, 12% of the US federal budget is used for transfers to states and local governments.
-The US government does not impose restrictions on state budget policies, whereas the Treaty of Maastricht requires each eurozone member country to keep its budget deficit below 3% of its GDP.
+The US government does not impose restrictions on state budget policies, whereas the Maastricht Treaty requires each eurozone member country to keep its budget deficit below 3% of its GDP.

 In 2008, a study by Alberto Alesina and Vincenzo Galasso found that the adoption of euro promoted market deregulation and market liberalization.
 Furthermore, the euro was also linked to wage moderation, as wage growth slowed down in countries that adopted the new currency.
 Oliver Hart, who received the Nobel Memorial Prize in Economic Sciences in 2016, criticized the euro, calling it a "mistake" and emphasising his opposition to monetary union since its inception.
-He also expressed opposition to European integration, arguing that the European Union should instead focus on decentralisation as it has “gone too far in centralising power”.
+He also expressed opposition to European integration, arguing that the European Union should instead focus on decentralisation as it has "gone too far in centralising power".
 In 2018, a study based on DiD methodology found that the adoption of euro produced no systematic growth effects, as no growth-enhancing effects were found when compared to European economies outside the eurozone.